aws/aws-cdk/design/continuous-delivery.md

 Environment bootstrapping doesn't have to be performed by the development team, and does not require deep knowledge of the application structure, besides the set of accounts and regions into which the app needs to be deployed.

-The current implementation only provisions an S3 bucket, but in order to be able to continuously deploy CDK stacks that use asses, we will need the following resources:
+The current implementation only provisions an S3 bucket, but in order to be able to continuously deploy CDK stacks that use asses, we will need the following resources __in each AWS environment (account + region)__:

 For publishing:

-* **S3 Bucket**: for file asset and CloudFormation templates
+* **S3 Bucket (+ KMS resources)**: for file asset and CloudFormation template (a single bucket will contain all files keyed by their source hash)
-* **ECR Repository**: for docker image assets
+* **ECR Repository**: for all docker image assets (a single repo will contain all images tagged by their source hash).
 * **Publishing Role**: IAM role trusted by the deployment account, and allows publishing to the S3 bucket and the ECR repository.

 For deployment: